DuLiCS/dulics.github.io/_posts/2020-01-06-Learning-Computer-Vision-Fundamentals-With-The-Famous-MNIST-Data.md

 #### Let's get started!

-I just wrote a brief introdution of the [Rand-/*om Forest](https://dulics.github.io/2020-01-05-Random-Forest/), so I want to try it as soon as possible.
+I just wrote a brief introdution of the [Random Forest](https://dulics.github.io/2020-01-05-Random-Forest/), so I want to try it as soon as possible.

 ##### Solution one: Random forest